From the office of:

 Compiled for you by the Academy of General Dentistry

 FELLOWS AND MASTERS OF THE AGD

 Your general dentist cares about long-term dental health for you and your family and demonstrates that concern by pursing additional designations.
 The Fellowship and Mastership designations are two of the most rigorous continuing dental educa- tion programs today.

-What are Fellows of
+What are Fellows of the AGD?

 A general dentist who is a “Fellow” in the Academy of General Dentistry

 (FAGD) has been recognized by other general dentists as a leader and an example to other dentists of the importance of quality continu- ing dental education.
 To earn a FAGD, your dentist must complete a minimum of 500 con- tinuing dental education credit hours, pass a comprehensive exam and have been an AGD member for three continuous years.